wiredimpact/wired-impact-volunteer-management/README.txt

 == Changelog ==

+= 0.4.2 =
+* Updated plugin to allow for translation

 = 0.4.1 =
 * Added ability to filter different opportunity types in the WordPress admin.
 * Added ability to sort the opportunities by date in the WordPress admin.